-Setting this attribute to the yes value indicates that frames up to 9018 bytes in length may be transmitted on this adapter.
-If you specify the no value, the maximum size of frames transmitted is 1518 bytes.
+Setting this attribute to the Yes value indicates that frames up to 9018 bytes in length can be transmitted on this adapter.
+If you specify the No value, the maximum size of frames transmitted is 1518 bytes.
 Frames up to 9018 bytes in length can always be received on this adapter.

-Setting this attribute to the yes value indicates that the adapter calculates the checksum for transmitted and received TCP frames.
-If you specify the no value, the checksum will be calculated by the appropriate software.
+Setting this attribute to the Yes value indicates that the adapter calculates the checksum for transmitted and received TCP frames.
+If you specify the No value, the checksum is calculated by the appropriate software.